MartaVanin/SE_framework_paper_results/README.md

 _SEF.run_case_study_A(csv_result_path, nlsolver)
 ```
 (of course, you need to be in the environment where the packages are installed in order to use them).
-Note that some of the case studies run on > 100 networks, and therefore take a while.
+Note that some of the case studies run on > 100 networks, and therefore might take a while.
 The result of case studies A to D are csv files, to be found in the user-defined path.

 *Note on case study E:*
-Case study E's output is not a csv but is printed in the REPL.
+Since there is no plot associated with it, case study E's output is not a csv but is printed in the REPL.
 Please ignore the estimation criterion warnings in the REPL.

 ### Arguments for case study functions

 Script functions `run_case_study_*` have some "compulsory" and some "optional" arguments.
 In the function definitions within `src/scripts`, these are separated by a semicolon.
 Compulsory arguments have to be provided by the user.
 Optional arguments can be provided by the user, and otherwise take the default value assigned in the function definition.
 For example, the definition of `run_case_study_A` is:
 ```
-function run_case_study_A(path_to_result_csv::String, nlsolver::Any; set_rescaler::Int64 = 100, power_base::Float64=1e5)
+run_case_study_A(path_to_result_csv::String, nlsolver::Any; set_rescaler::Int64 = 1000, power_base::Float64=1.0, start::Bool=true, vmin::Float64=0.7, vmax::Float64=1.3)
 ```
 where
 - `path_to_result_csv`, and `solver` are compulsory arguments, whereas,
-- `set_rescaler` and `power_base` are optional and have as default value `100` and `1e5`, respectively.
+- `set_rescaler` and `power_base` are optional and have as default value `1000` and `1.0`, respectively, and so on for `start`, `vmin` and `vmax`.

+To produce the results in `/paper_results`, the default values of the optional arguments are used.
 Below, an explanation of all the arguments of all the case study functions (not all arguments are needed in all functions, e.g., `linsolver` is not used in `run_case_study_A`, where there are no linear optimization problems).
 Please have a look at the source code and at the section below to see which functions uses which arguments:

 - `path_to_result_csv`: Path where the csv file with the results is created and stored.
 It needs to be a string!